The best hotels in Porto

 The hills will surprise you.
 Rua das Flores to Clérigos Tower looks short on a map and is straight-up steep in real life.
 The funicular at Guindais connects Ribeira to the Batalha plateau in 90 seconds for €2.50.
 Use it.
 Your knees will thank you on day three when you've already walked 15,000 steps before lunch.

-Porto's best neighborhoods
+Porto's best hotel regions

 Ribeira and the Historic Center are where most visitors default to, and honestly, they're worth it if you pick carefully.
 But Batalha and Bonfim give you the real Porto without the souvenir shops breathing down your neck.